wenxpan/cat-diet-api/README.md

 In particular, the app addresses the following issues:

-### Fussy eating

-Many cats are known to be picky eaters, and it can be challenging for cat owners to identify their cat's favourite and least favourite foods.
+- **Fussy eating:** Many cats are known to be picky eaters, and it can be challenging for cat owners to identify their cat's favourite and least favourite foods.
 The app provides a centralised platform for cat owners to record and track their cat's preferences, making it easier for them to choose suitable food options.

-### Health and nutrition

-The [Code of Practice for the Private Keeping of Cats](https://agriculture.vic.gov.au/livestock-and-animals/animal-welfare-victoria/domestic-animals-act/codes-of-practice/code-of-practice-for-the-private-keeping-of-cats#h2-6) sets the following minimum standards regarding nutrition:
+- **Health and nutrition**: The [Code of Practice for the Private Keeping of Cats](https://agriculture.vic.gov.au/livestock-and-animals/animal-welfare-victoria/domestic-animals-act/codes-of-practice/code-of-practice-for-the-private-keeping-of-cats#h2-6) sets the following minimum standards regarding nutrition:

   > Cats must be fed a diet that provides proper and sufficient food to maintain good health and meet their physiological needs.
   >
   > Cats are carnivores and must not be fed a purely vegetarian diet.
   >
   > Cats must not be fed a diet consisting purely of fresh meat (including fish).

   To meet these standards, owners can use this app to regularly monitor the food type and ingredients to ensure that their cat receives the necessary nutrients and avoid potential health issues caused by an imbalanced diet.

-### Avoiding overfeeding treats

-Treats are given as rewards for cats, but excessive consumption can lead to weight gain and health issues, and owners might not always realise that they are overfeeding.
+- **Avoiding overfeeding treats:** Treats are given as rewards for cats, but excessive consumption can lead to weight gain and health issues, and owners might not always realise that they are overfeeding.
 The app allows cat owners to keep track of treat consumption and review on a regular basis to prevent overfeeding.

-### Identifying allergies or intolerances

-Cats can have allergies or food intolerances, and it may take time for owners to realised and identify specific ingredients or brands that cause adverse reactions in their cats.
+- **Identifying allergies or intolerances:** Cats can have allergies or food intolerances, and it may take time for owners to realised and identify specific ingredients or brands that cause adverse reactions in their cats.
 The app allows users to note down their cat's any resistance or adverse reactions to certain foods or ingredients, which can be helpful during vet consultation and finding solutions.
 This will also help cat owners remember and avoid purchasing similar products in the future.

 ## Database system: benefits and drawbacks (R3)